 Single-Family Residential (SFR).
 The single-family parcel has been defined as being 1.0 EDU.
+Junior accessory dwelling units, due to the lack of a bathroom and full kitchen, are considered part of the single-family residence and do not result in an additional EDU.

 Multi-Family Residential.
 Multi-family or condominium parcels are converted to EDUs based on the number of dwelling units on each parcel.
 Due to population density and size of structure relative to the typical single-family residence, each dwelling unit defined as multi-family residential, including condominiums is 0.75 EDU.
 Water availability benefit does not increase proportionately as the number of units increase on a multi-family parcel.
 By decreasing the equivalency as the number of units increase, a reasonable benefit assessment is achieved.
 Therefore, the equivalency is reduced to 0.5 EDU per dwelling unit, on the 5th unit or above for apartment buildings with 5 units or more.
 Parcels with 5 or more units are considered "high density" as opposed to the "medium density" of duplexes, triplexes and four-plexes, and the Los Angeles County Assessor's land use codes segregate these parcels out.
+Parcels classified by the Los Angeles County Assessor as single family residential with an accessory dwelling unit (excluding junior accessory dwelling units), for purposes of assessment of the RTS Charge, shall be classified as multi-family residential and assigned .75 EDU per dwelling unit.